CocoaPods/blog.cocoapods.org/_posts/2023-10-27-CocoaPods-Trunk-RCEs-2023.markdown

 ### For more information

+We want to offer our thanks to [evasec.io](https://evasec.io)(EVA) for their thorough reports!

 CocoaPods is ran by a set of volunteers in their spare time.
 If you have any questions or comments about this advisory:

 * Open an issue in [the trunk repo](https://github.com/CocoaPods/trunk.cocoapods.org)
 * Email us at our private security email: [info@cocoapods.org](mailto:info@cocoapods.org)

-If you're not sure of the email address you used to use, use `pod trunk info [pod_name]` to see the connected email accounts.
+If you're not sure of the email address you used for a pod, use `pod trunk info [pod_name]` to see the connected email accounts.